mrkhalil6/claude-code-UI/README.md

 ## Acknowledgments

 - [Anthropic](https://anthropic.com) for Claude and Claude Code CLI
-- The Electron and React communities
+- The Electron, React, and open-source communities